wtg888/CESLeA.ISSubsystem/README.md

 <b>[CESLeA]</b> is the third detailed project of Autonomous Digital Companion.
 It is an intelligent interaction technology research and development project that analyzes multi-modal data with AI learning techniques to grasp environment and user's state.
 It also interprets it with context-aware information including contextual understanding.

-<b>[CESLeA.SISystem]</b> is sound integration module for [CESLeA] project developed by the 1st team in CESLeA project.
+<b>[CESLeA.ISSubsystem]</b> is intergrated speech subsystem for [CESLeA] project developed by the 1st team in CESLeA project.
 This team is researching about autonomous intelligence Based on AI learning.
 This module consists of speaker recognition, voice detection and voice controller.

 ## LICENSE